Weber-Hsu/AndbotSecuritySensing/README.md

 	* Topic: /FlameDetection
 	* Msg type: float (Lib: std_msgs::Float32)
 	* Value: 0 ~ 1023

-	**The flame sensor's operating temperature is -25 degrees Celsius to 85 degrees Celsius, in the course of the flame it should be noted that the probe distance from the flame should not be too close inorder to avoid damage.**

 ## Motion sensor PIR
 * Output format: Digital